Are you trying to figure out how to handle refunds for digital products or an online store? We can help.

 Be sure to clearly outline your terms.
 A good refund policy should include:

 - Timeframe.
 How many hours or days notice do you require from the date of purchase?

 - Non-refundable products.
 Are you selling any products that are non-refundable?
 Be sure this is clearly stated in your terms and on the product page.

 - Consequences.
 Once the refund is issued, what happens next?
-Customers may lose access to support, certain downloads, your content, or future updates.
+Customers may lose access to support, downloads, your content, or future updates.

 - How to request a refund.
 All of the above information won’t be helpful to a customer if they don’t know how to contact you.
 Include a link to your support form or the appropriate email address to simplify the process.

 It’s perfectly OK to ask, “Could you tell me what you didn’t like about the product you purchased?”
-But when doing so, you’ll also want to state that you’ll gladly issue the refund.
+Be careful how you do this.
 Customers may mistake your genuine interest as a way of getting out of the refund.